-Jim serves as the Chair of Brooks Kushman's life sciences practice group as well as the Co-Chair of our chemistry practice group.
+Jim serves as the Chair Brooks Kushman's applied physics practice group as well as the Co-Chair of our chemistry practice group.
 With over 15 years of patent prosecution experience and degrees in chemistry, biotechnology, electrical engineering and physics.
 Jim has extensive experience in a broad range of industries that spans across many products and technologies.

 Jim has a special focus working with universities, representing technology transfer departments on protecting and monetizing their inventions.
 As a former adjunct professor and researcher, Jim has a deep knowledge of both sides of this relationship.
 He works closely with professors and inventors on drafting and prosecuting patent applications.
 Due to his wide-ranging educational background, he is able to work with professors on a variety of technologies.

 Jim has substantial experience in a variety of chemical technologies, including novel organometallic compounds, polymer science, and thin film chemistry.
 He has an extensive technical background in organic chemistry, and he has worked with clients in the chemical and pharmaceutical industries in areas such as small molecule therapeutics; drug formulation and drug delivery technologies; and chemical process technologies.
 Technical areas of Jim’s patent prosecution work also includes various sub-fields of physics including solid-state physics, optics, electricity and magnetism, mechanics, atomic and molecular physics.
 Other technologies include medical resonance imaging and image processing, circuit design, and optical communication.
 His prosecution and opinion work include medical and diagnostic devices and all areas of biotechnology (such as cell and molecular biology and biochemistry).
 Specific examples include methods of treating human and animal disease; diagnostic assays; biomarkers; pharmaceuticals; diagnostic agents; blood analysis methods; food processing techniques and compositions; and biofuel technologies.